ioanniskousis/positioning/README.md

-# positioning
+# Positioning and Floating Elements [Collaborative project]
 Collaborative Project : It making a clone of a New York Times article page

-> This project consists of building an HTML form that matches the appearance of mint.com sign up page
+> This project consists of building an HTML page that matches the appearance of NewYork Times article page.

 ![screenshot](images/app_screenshot.JPG)

-The purpose of this project is to clone the appearance of mint.com sign up page using HTML and CSS.
+The purpose of this project is to clone the appearance of NewYork Times article page using HTML and CSS.

 ## Built With